Wandalen/wTools/module/core/data_fmt/docs/feature/003_unified_format_interface.md

 #### Feature Configuration

-The `default` feature is empty — all formatters are opt-in.
+The `default` feature activates `enabled` and `quantity`, so core dependencies, four default formatters, and the quantity module are available without any feature flags; every other formatter remains opt-in.
 The `enabled` feature activates core dependencies and four default formatters: `table_plain`, `expanded_postgres`, `tree_hierarchical`, and `format_logfmt`.
 The `full` feature enables everything including `all_formats` and `terminal_size`.
 Each formatter meta-feature aggregates its variant flags (e.g., `format_table` includes all nine table variants).
 JSON, YAML, and TOML formatters require serde and pull it in via `serde_support` internally.

 #### Cargo.toml Usage

 Standard workspace integration uses the `enabled` feature for core dependencies and default visual formatters.
 Adding any formatter meta-feature (e.g., `format_json`) to the features list activates that formatter.
-Use `full` for all formatters including `terminal_size`.
-For the smallest binary, specify only the specific variant flag needed (e.g., `table_plain`) without `enabled`.
+Use `full` for all formatters including `terminal_size`. `enabled` is the mandatory base for every formatter — the `formatters` module itself is gated on it, so a bare variant flag like `table_plain` has no effect without it.
+The smallest working configuration is `enabled` alone, which brings in all four default variants (`table_plain`, `expanded_postgres`, `tree_hierarchical`, `format_logfmt`) together; there is no finer-grained flag to select just one of them.

 #### Usage Pattern